-When times are in progress on a cue, green progress bars are shown in the Playback View window - the left hand column shows overall progress, and each timing section shows its own progress.
+When times are in progress on a cue, green progress bars are shown in the Playback View window.

 The Playback View will autoscroll to keep the active cue on-screen.
-You can change the way the autoscroll works using the view options (click thebutton at the top of the window).
+You can change the way the autoscroll works using the view options (click the options/cog icon at the top of the window).

 The HTP levels of cues in the cue list are mastered by the fader level.

-You can pause a fade by pressing the Stop button above Go.
-Press Go again to resume the fade.
+You can pause a fade by pressing the Go.
+Press Go again to resume the fade.button above

 You can snap back to the previous cue by pressing the Snap Back button (not on all consoles)

-You can jump directly to a cue by pressing Connect/Cue, then typing in the desired cue number, then pressing Enter or softkey A. Alternatively at the top level menu you can type the cue number then press Connect/Cue.
-(This button may be labelled Connect or Cue depending on the console).
+You can jump directly to a cue by pressing Connect, then typing in the desired cue number, then pressing Enter or softkey A. Alternatively at the top level menu you can type the cue number then press Connect.

 You can use Key Profiles to set the blue and grey buttons of the playback to have various functions including Go, Stop, Connect, Next Cue, Prev Cue, Cut Next Cue To Live, and Snap Back, see Key Profiles.